xtmgah/AS-Quant/README.md

 AS-Quant generates the expression level of alternative splicing among two different biological comditions.

 # Installation
-AS-Quant tool can be downloaded and install from github.
+AS-Quant tool can be downloaded and installed from github.
 User need to have python installed in their machine.
 It can work Windows, Linux and Mac platform.
 User will need to run the ARC.py file in order to demostrate the AS events.

 $python3 ARC.py